System design mapping for games

 Mechanics, quests, items, and characters don’t sit in neat chapters — they interlock.
 When that structure only lives in scattered notes and flat pages, iteration means re-deriving “what connects to what” instead of moving the design forward.

-Living GDD targets the typed, linked layer: entities and explicit relationships so dependency walks stay short and small edits don’t require rewriting whole sections.
-Shipping still wins if nobody opens the workspace — but when they do, status, overview, and reverse references make drift easier to spot than hunting prose alone.
+Living GDD targets the typed, linked layer: entities, explicit relationships, and lightweight review signals (pipeline + validation, per-entity tasks) so dependency walks stay short and small edits don’t require rewriting whole sections.
+When someone does open the workspace, the project overview (needs validation, health by type, activity) and reverse references make drift easier to spot than hunting prose alone.

 Dependencies stay implicit — ripple effects hide until playtests or crunch.